cuhsat/pssst/doc/api/api.md

 ### User Quota

-Every user has a fix limit of `512 MB` overall buffered data.
+Every user has a fix limit of `1 MB` overall buffered data.
 This includes all user specific data, such as the public key and messages.
 The size of a message is not limited separately.
-This is limit is hard coded by the Redis database and may change in future releases.
 Only messages not yet pulled by the user will count to this limit.

-> To lower the used default quota at the time of the user creation, the
-> `quota` config setting in the `src/server/config.json` file can be used.

 Cryptography
 ------------